Modern Foreign Languages Policy

 - Discover and develop an appreciation of a range of writing in the language studied.

+At Longton Primary School we follow the National Curriculum for MFL.
+We teach the objectives as outlined on our foundation tracker.
+MFL is taught as a discrete subject weekly by a specialist teacher in Years 3 to 6.
 The MFL curriculum at Longton Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught.
+This is supported by the KAPOW French curriculum.
+This curriculum supports the specialist teacher whilst also allowing class teachers access to the curriculum through lesson plans, resources and video tutorials to develop pronunciation.
 Teachers plan lessons for their class using our progression of knowledge and skills document.
+The curriculum develops listening, speaking, reading, writing, grammar and intercultural understanding.
 When teaching MFL, teachers should follow the children’s interests and real-life experiences to ensure their learning is engaging, broad and balanced.
 Before planning a unit of work, teachers should assess children’s prior knowledge and understanding to ensure the work planned is pitched at the correct level.
 A variety of teaching approaches are used based on the teacher’s judgement.

 In MFL, skills in speaking, reading and writing another language are developed through a multi-sensory approach such as rhymes, songs, stories and repetition.
 In Upper Key Stage Two, children begin to develop their understanding of grammar in another language.